thoughtjunky/iitc-webhook/README.md

 # IITC-plugin
 This is a fork of Forte's PokeNav Quick Copy POI plugin for the Ingress Map.
-Planning to develop it to provide a similar function for Meowth 3.0.
+Working on moving from a copying the command to the clipboard to sending it directly to the #PokeNav channel via webhook.